fommil/fpmortals/manuscript/complete.md

   res: List[Char] = List(m, n, o, p, q, r, s, t, u)
 ~~~~~~~~

-A> `|==>` is Scalaz's Lightsaber.
+A> `|-->` is Scalaz's Lightsaber.
 This is the syntax of a Functional
 A> Programmer.
 Not as clumsy or random as `fromStepToL`.
 An elegant
 A> syntax... for a more civilised age.

 We'll discuss `EphemeralStream` in the next chapter, for now we just need to
-know that it is a potentially infinite data structure that avoids memory
+know that it is a potentially infinite data structure that avoids the memory
 retention problems in the stdlib `Stream`.

-Similarly to `Object.equals`, the concept of a `.toString` on every
+Similarly to `Object.equals`, the concept of `.toString` on every `class` does
-`class` does not make sense in Java.
-We would like to enforce
+not make sense in Java.
+We would like to enforce stringyness at compiletime and
-stringyness at compiletime and this is exactly what `Show` achieves:
+this is exactly what `Show` achieves:

 {lang="text"}
 ~~~~~~~~